SMVRT Legal blog

 • Which clauses survive termination (e.g., confidentiality, IP ownership, payments due)?

 If things go wrong, how will conflicts be handled?
+Dispute resolution clauses — especially governing law and jurisdiction — can significantly impact enforceability.
 Common options include:

 • Mediation: Informal process before escalation